 Scientists can disagree about lots of things, from the mundane (like what is the best kind of analytical instrument to use) to the profound (whether or not string theory, a recently developed theory in physics, is an accurate representation of reality).
 Two scientists disagreeing over an instrument or string theory – or even the interpretation of data – does not count as a controversy, however.
 A true scientific controversy involves a sustained debate within the broader scientific community (McMullin, 1987).
 In other words, a significant number of people must be actively engaged in research that addresses the controversy over time.
 No matter what the content of the disagreement, the scientists involved all share some fundamental knowledge and agree that the subject matter is worth being concerned about and that the various arguments are legitimate.

 What makes the arguments legitimate is that they are based on data.
-It is not enough for a scientist to simply say, “I don’t agree with you.”
+It is not enough for scientists to simply say, “I don’t agree with you.”
 Instead, they must conduct the research to garner enough evidence to support their claim.
 An argument must explain the majority of data available – not just the data collected to support one side.
 This is not necessarily the case in public controversies such as that over offshore drilling, where a group or individual can decide that some data are more important than other data – the number of birds that died or the economic impact of drilling or the percentage of oil imports.
 In a scientific controversy, all of the data must be explained and taken into account.

 Though controversies are often discussed in informal settings (the same way you might discuss a controversial issue with your friends), the real debate is carried out at research meetings and through the publication of journal articles (see our Scientific Journal Articles module).
 It is only through this process that the debate becomes part of the scientific literature (see our Utilizing the Scientific Literature module) and helps science progress.
 There is no authoritative body in science that decides what the right answer in a controversy is, nor does it require complete consensus among all scientists.
 The resolution to a controversy comes when one argument is widely accepted and other arguments fade away.
 Often, the evidence in favor of one side of the controversy becomes so overwhelming that people simply stop arguing about it.
 Usually, that happens when multiple lines of evidence coming from multiple research methods (and perhaps multiple disciplines) all converge.

 Controversies are ongoing in every field of science on a regular basis.
 For example, as of 2010, geophysicists are engaged in a debate about the existence of mantle plumes, thin columns of hot rock that rise from the Earth’s core to the surface and cause volcanic activity (see, for example, Kerr, 2010).
 The concept of a mantle plume as a non-moving source of magma for island chains like Hawaii (Figure 2) was first postulated by J. Tuzo Wilson shortly after the development of the theory of plate tectonics (see our Plate Tectonics I module) and was widely accepted over the next thirty years.
 In 2003, however, a group of scientists led by John Tarduno, a geophysicist at the University of Rochester, presented strong evidence that the mantle plume thought to be responsible for forming the Hawaiian islands had moved more than 1000 km over time (Tarduno et al., 2003).
 That paper launched a multitude of additional studies that began to question the very existence of mantle plumes.
-The ongoing debate has been heated at times (see our Research links for more information), but has also caused a tremendous leap in our understanding of the volcanic processes associated with mantle plumes, and our scientific knowledge has advanced.
+The ongoing debate has been heated at times, but has also caused a tremendous leap in our understanding of the volcanic processes associated with mantle plumes, and our scientific knowledge has advanced.

 The debate over the existence of mantle plumes is clearly a scientific controversy, and most scientific controversies similarly have little to do with personal, ethical, or political controversies.
 On the other end of the spectrum, the controversy about the use of stem cells harvested from human embryos in biomedical research is not a scientific controversy – scientists agree about what stem cells are and how they work.
-Instead, the controversy instead revolves around whether or not it is ethical to use stem cells.
+Instead, the controversy revolves around whether or not it is ethical to use stem cells.
 Sometimes, however, the lines between scientific controversy and other kinds of controversy get blurred.
 Scientists are human, after all, and what starts as a scientific controversy may also include personal disagreements (see our Scientists and the Scientific Community module).
 In other cases, the media may exaggerate a scientific controversy and turn it into a political debate.
 One example of this kind of blurring of the lines is the study of the relationship between hurricanes and climate change.

 Development and resolution of a scientific controversy: Will global warming increase hurricanes?